GenomicsStandardsConsortium/mixs/src/docs/schema_element_deprecation_guide.md

-# Deprecating NMDC schema elements
+# Deprecating GSC MIxS schema elements

-By deprecating, rather than deleting, schema elements in the NMDC model, we ensure backward compatibility, extend user trust, and provide a valuable historical record, aiding in the understanding of the model's evolution.
-Therefore, 'deleting' a schema element in NMDC is instead, a two-step (and two-release) deprecation process.
+By deprecating, rather than deleting, schema elements in the GSC MIxS model, we ensure backward compatibility, extend user trust, and provide a valuable historical record, aiding in the understanding of the model's evolution.
+Therefore, 'deleting' a schema element in GSC MIxS is instead, a two-step (and two-release) deprecation process.

 ## First release cycle: